5 examples of how ‘working for nothing’ can lead to something

 The more people you know – and who know you, the more chances you’re going to hear about other opportunities further afield – and people will be willing to endorse you for these opportunities, too.

 Seasoned volunteers who talk about the ‘feel good factor’ aren’t kidding.
 Try as you might, doing something to help out others will improve your mood.
-That’s how we’re built.
+That’s how us humans are built.